 One could note that the magnitudes of the HHIs differ depending on the 'reference location' used for the calculation of the indices.
 The regional HHIs are generally lower in magnitude than the local ones, implying lower concentration at the regional level.
 This difference is reasonable since the reference area used for HHI calculation differs.
-However, the main conclusion that there are noticeable cross-country differences in retail market competition remains.
+However, the main conclusion that there are noticeable crosscountry differences in retail market competition remains.
 Further, the ranking of many countries in terms of retail market concentration also remains.
-For instance, Greece and Germany have high (above average) downstream concentration at the parent group level and Spain low (below average).
-Similarly, Germany and Netherlands have high (above average) upstream concentration at the buying group level and Spain low irrespective of the measured used.